reejk/StaticEcs/README.md

 var entity3 = MyEsc.Entity.New<Name>();
 entity2.MoveTo(entity3);                 // Move all components to the specified entity and delete the current entity

-PackedEntity packed = newEntity.Pack();  // Pack an entity with meta information about the version to be transmitted
+PackedEntity packed = entity3.Pack();  // Pack an entity with meta information about the version to be transmitted

 var str = entity3.ToPrettyString();      // Get a string with all information about the entity
 ```